MartijnPanneels/Cyber3/Chapters/01/Lab01.md

 ;; XFR size: 6 records (messages 1, bytes 267)
 ```

 Here I can see all the DNS information.
-In this scenario we can change in the file /etc/bind/named.conf allow-transfer to -> { none; }; (We don't have a secondary DNS server).
-If we had a DNS server, we would paste the IP-address of the secondary DNS in there.
+In this scenario we can change in the file /etc/bind/named.conf.
+Under the zone cybersec.internal is chagend allow-transfer from { any;} to { none; }.